balena-io/balena-cli/doc/cli.markdown

 ## Deprecation policy

-The balena CLI uses [semver versioning](https://semver.org/), with the concepts of major, minor and patch version releases.
+balenaCLI uses [semver versioning](https://semver.org/), with the concepts of major, minor and patch version releases.

-The latest release of the previous major version of the balena CLI will remain compatible with the balenaCloud backend services for one year from the date when the next major version is released.
-For example, balena CLI v10.17.5, as the latest v10 release, would remain compatible with the balenaCloud backend for one year from the date when v11.0.0 is released.
+The latest release of a major version of balenaCLI will remain compatible with the balenaCloud backend services for at least one year from the date when the following major version is released.
+For example, balenaCLI v10.17.5, as the latest v10 release, would remain compatible with the balenaCloud backend for one year from the date when v11.0.0 is released.

 At the end of this period, the older major version is considered deprecated and some of the functionality that depends on balenaCloud services may stop working at any time.
-Users are encouraged to regularly update the balena CLI to the latest version.
+Users are encouraged to regularly update balenaCLI to the latest version.

 # CLI Command Reference